Relevance for your YouTube Video

 I’ve put together a short summary / checklist as a reference for you.
 Get the Checklist here.

-Also, we’ve put together the ultimate YouTube guide so you can create stunning videos.
+Also, we’ve put together the Youtube video marketing guide so you can create stunning videos.

 Let’s start with the Relevance attributes:

 Relevance – tracks how relevant a video is to the search terms someone enters – so if you search for cats you’ll find videos on cats.
 And the videos with the most reference to cats will be more likely to appear at the top of the list.
 Our relevant attributes include: Title and Description and other textual items including video tags.

 Title – is exactly that.
 The title of your video.
 There are two goals for your title:

 First – to be relevant – and it means you want to include the search terms or keywords that you want to attract.
 It makes you more likely to be found

 Second – the next goal is to get people to click on your video and watch it.

 Once your video pops up in the search results the title of the video helps entice people to watch.
 It should be interesting, descriptive and accurate.

 Consider the following when picking your YouTube Video title: